TheSeanFraser/highparkcaterpillarsurvey/volunteer.md

 [Check out this post](/Night-Session-Routine/) for a sense of how a night session typically goes.

-## Session Start Times
+## Session Times
-The season runs from May to October
+The season runs from May to October.

-May to July - 9:15 PM
+May to July - 9:15 PM - midnight

-Aug to Oct - start times progressively get earlier as the days get shorter
+Aug to Oct - start and end times get earlier as the days get shorter